andros21/Custom-Thesis-Template/README.md

 back cover opt | default | description
 :--- | :--- | :---
-BackCoverBool | *true* | If *true* use the **informal page** type also for backcover, if *false* blank page BackCoverBackgroundNumber | *5* | The 5th wallpaper, 10 wallpapers available from *1* to *10* as for FrontCoverBackgroundNumber see ...
+BackCoverBool | *true* | If *true* use the **informal page** type also for backcover, if *false* blank page BackCoverBackgroundNumber | *5* | The 5th wallpaper, 10 wallpapers available from *1* to *10* as for [front cover page](#front-cover-page)

 **Clarification**, yes, this is an extra option (a stupid option), because if `\newcommand {FrontCoverBool}{true}` presumably you want the same wallpaper for the **back cover page**, otherwise if `\newcommand{FrontCoverBool}{false}` you want a blank page

 #### margin options

-The `geometry` package provides an easy and flexible user interface to customize page layout, for the list of the full options visit [https://www.ctan.org/pkg/geometry](https://www.ctan.org/pkg/geometry).
+The `geometry` package provides an easy and flexible user interface to customize page layout, for the list of the full options visit [https://www.ctan.org/pkg/geometry](https://www.ctan.org/pkg/geometry)\
 Minor changes to the page layout are available inside the `config.tex` file (thanks to the `geometry` package):

 geometry opt | default | description
 :--- | :--- | :---